 While it’s a great idea to send flowers to cheer someone up, it’s also important to understand a few things before sending flowers to the hospital.
 Take a look at these tips as you choose your next get-well bouquet.

 - Choose flowers that are long-lasting and low-maintenance.
-Flowers that are long-lasting and low-maintenance will still be around when your patient is discharged, plus your loved one will also be able to focus their time and energy on healing as they enjoy their flowers.
+Flowers that are long-lasting and low-maintenance will still be around when your patient is discharged, plus your loved ones will also be able to focus their time and energy on healing as they enjoy their flowers.

 - Choose flowers that are allergy-free.
-Make sure you don’t irritate your patient, hospital staff and medical personnel with overly perfumed flowers.
+Make sure you don’t irritate your patient, hospital staff, and medical personnel with overly perfumed flowers.
 Opt for hypoallergenic blooms instead to help keep allergens at day.

 - Choose flowers that are bright and happy.
 Cheerful, colorful blooms will dress up any drab hospital room, making it a more pleasant environment for recovery.
 They will also be likely to boost your recipient’s spirits, encouraging them on to wellness.
-We can’t think of anything more cheerful than the yellow asters, roses, sunflowers and Viking mums in our Golden Harvest Bouquet.
+We can’t think of anything more cheerful than the yellow asters, roses, sunflowers, and Viking mums in our Golden Harvest Bouquet.

 - Choose flowers that come in durable containers.
 Fragile, glass vases are beautiful but they can often be a hazard in a busy hospital room.
-Instead, choose plastic, wood or basket containers that can handle being moved or bumped around.
+Instead, choose plastic, wood, or basket containers that can handle being moved or bumped around.

 - Choose flowers in smaller arrangements.
 Instead of overwhelming a tight, cramped hospital room with a larger arrangement, opt for a compact design that will not interfere with medical equipment or the doctors and nurses.